If hip preservation procedures were easy, all surgeons would do them.

 - In the absense of other tools, a surgeon must rely on his or her ability to assess and optimize key alignment factors such as alpha angle and acetabular fragment positioning, which can affect patient results.

-PhantomMSK Hip Preservation helps surgeons navigate the complexities PAO procedures.
+PhantomMSK Hip Preservation helps surgeons navigate the complexities of PAO procedures.

 PhantomMSK Hip Preservation is a non-invasive software system that pulls in fluoroscopic images and provides orthopaedic surgeons with valuable, real-time image analysis tools for PAO and other hip preservation procedures.